pine-vm/pine/ROADMAP.md

 - [ ] Introduce specialized representation for `Int64` for cheaper integer arithmetic.
 - [ ] Introduce specialized representation for `Int32` for cheaper integer arithmetic.

+## Language Elm

+- [ ] Expand the Elm compiler to instantiate higher-order functions so that downstream code analysis only needs to parse first-order functions.

 ## App Developer Tools

 - [ ] Tool for interactive inspection for Pine programs.